 2. Not recognizing the patient's real problem.
 Examples include the patient who presents with chest pain but really has anxiety and depression, the patient who presents with upset stomach but really has unstable angina, or the 35-year-old patient who presents with bleeding hemorrhoids but really has colon cancer.

 3. Not recognizing that the patient has been waiting.
 When a patient has had to wait more than 15 minutes, the first words out of your mouth when you greet the patient should be, “Thank you for waiting.”
 If possible, let your patient know why you are running late.

 4. Not praising an excellent physician.
 When arranging consults with physicians you would be happy to see, let your patients know this fact so they can feel confident that they are in good hands.

 5. Not properly educating the patient.
 If you want your patient to remember more than two things after the visit, put your instructions in writing.
 Visual aids also go a long way toward helping your patient understand what's going on.
-Patients who have just been diagnosed with atrial fibrillation, depression, diabetes, Parkinson's disease, etc., should be given a thorough handout explaining the disease in simple
+Patients who have just been diagnosed with atrial fibrillation, depression, diabetes, Parkinson's disease, etc., should be given a thorough handout explaining the disease in simple language.

 1. Garman A. Seven sins in modern medicine.
 Fam Pract Manag.
 2014;21(3):36.

 The opinions expressed here do not necessarily represent those of FPM or our publisher, the American Academy of Family Physicians.
 We encourage you to share your views.
 Send comments to firstname.lastname@example.org, or add your comments below.